Highwayman: India

 The Indian Subcontinent has had a long and documented history of organised robbery for millennia.
-These included the Thuggees, a quasi-religious group that robbed travellers on Indian roads until the cult was systematically eradicated in the mid-1800s by British colonial administrators.
-Thugees would befriend large road caravans and gain their confidence, before strangling them to death and robbing their valuables.
-According to some estimates the Thuggees murdered a million people between 1740 and 1840.
+These included the Thugs, a quasi-religious group that robbed travellers on Indian roads until the cult was systematically eradicated in the mid-1800s by British colonial administrators.
+Thugs would befriend large road caravans and gain their confidence, before strangling them to death and robbing their valuables.
+According to some estimates the Thugs murdered a million people between 1740 and 1840.
 More generally, armed bands known colloquially as "dacoits" have long wreaked havoc on many parts of the country.
 In recent times this has often served as a way to fund various regional and political insurgencies that includes the Maoist Naxalite movement.
 Kayamkulam Kochunni was also a famed highwayman who was active in Central Travancore in the early 19th century.
 Along with his close friend Ithikkarappkki from the nearby Ithikkara village, he is said to have stolen from the rich and given to the poor.
 With the help of an Ezhava warrior called Arattupuzha Velayudha Panicker, Kochunni was arrested and sent to Poojappura Central Jail.
 Legends of his works are compiled in folklore and are still read and heard today.